 This clearly shows the value of this certification.

-A few years back when there were a few PMPs, organizations were happy with them; however nowadays organizations are becoming increasingly cautious and they are better informed.
+A few years back when there were a few PMPs, organizations were happy with them; however, nowadays organizations are becoming increasingly cautious.
 Project failure is a very costly affair and they want to avoid it at all costs.
-Therefore to avoid these issues, they prefer PMI-RMP certification holders over non PMI-RMP certification holders to manage risks in their projects.
+Therefore to avoid these issues, they prefer PMI-RMP certification holders over non-PMI-RMP certification holders to manage risks in their projects.

 I hope I have answered your queries well and now you are in a better position to decide whether you should go for the PMI-RMP certification or not.